MatthwFrost/Simpletodo/README.md

     > todo "This is a task"

-- Using todo without a item, will make a base file.
+- Using todo without a task item, will make a base file.
 (Either way, if the file does not exist, one will be created, called "todo.md"
+- You are able to edit the file name:

+    > cd simpletodo
+    > nano .todo.sh